G2Pavon/SDHLT/README.md

 There is still a lot more "cleaning" to do.
 Something I would like to do in the distant future:

-Transition from C-style data structures to C++ classes
+Replace C-style data struct by C++ classes

 Replace float array[3] with vec3 class